-Survivor annuities may also be payable to a surviving divorced spouse or re-married widow(er).
+Survivor annuities may also be payable to a surviving divorced spouse or remarried widow(er).
 Benefits are limited to the amount social security would pay and therefore are less than the amount of the survivor annuity otherwise payable.
+However, a former spouse may be paid a court-ordered partition amount, even after the employee's death.